 If you rather have a contained place for sand and water play, this is a very popular sand and water table toy.

-Lego is a brilliant toy for boys and girls, specially now that it’s more ecological.
+Lego is a brilliant toy for boys and girls, especially now that it’s more ecological.
 Duplo starter kits are great for 18 -36 month to start with and we love this Savannah Duplo.

 Then around three years old they graduate to Lego.
 There is a Lego series for girls called Lego Friends, which is usually pink and around subjects perceived as ‘girly’, but any Lego set will do.